copperstick6/Folio/README.md

 # Folio

 ## Dependencies:
-NVM fuck Maven.
 We're using the default package manager for Android studio, which is gradle.
 Make sure you have internet connection when compiling for the first time
 https://docs.gradle.org/current/userguide/dependency_management.html#gsc.tab=0
 Upon your first launch on the project, make sure you sync gradle just to make sure packages are installed.